TB, cholera deaths may cancel out lives saved during lockdown: Health expert

 While the case fatality rate is holding steady, overall mortality is more important, but there may be an under-count if some deaths may not be tested for COVID-19, (example: people dying at home)", Ramana Dhara said.
 Dhara is an occupational/environmental medicine physician board-certified by the American Board of Preventive Medicine in Occupational Medicine and the American Board of Independent Medical Examiners.

-India's fraction of the elderly population is below 10 percent, which may account for the lower mortality.
-However, if a significant portion of deaths is not tested for COVID, that may also result in lower mortality (where deaths occurring at home are not tested), he said.
-According to him, most models predict a continuing rise in cases with no peak insight in the country.
+India's fraction of the elderly population is below 10 per cent, which may account for the lower mortality.
+However, if a significant portion of deaths are not tested for COVID, that may also result in lower mortality (where deaths occurring at home are not tested) , he said.
+According to him, most models predict a continuing rise in cases with no peak in sight in the country.

 "If there eventually is a dip, we have to be prepared for a possible second wave similar to the 1918 Spanish flu.
 There is currently no way to tell if this will occur," said Ramana Dhara who, as a member of the International Medical Commission on Bhopal disaster, has designed and published the long-term health effects studies on the exposed community.
 His work on exposure assessment in the gas victims is being used as a teaching tool in environmental epidemiology.